-- Do not mix more than one month's supply of fuel at a time. - If the machine is not used for some time the fuel tank should be emptied and cleaned. - This engine is certified to operate on unleaded gasoline.
+- Do not mix more than one month's supply of fuel at a time. - If the machine is not used for some time the fuel tank should be emptied and cleaned.

 Chain oil

 The chain lubrication system is automatic and we recommend the use of special oil (chain oil) with good adhesion characteristics.